Q. numerals grammar.

 Multiples are formed with the suffix -llume as in otsollume “seven times” or tuxallume “one hundred times”, including in equations like canta otsollume (ná) toldo yuquain “four times seven is 28”.
 There are a few specialized multiples for smaller numbers:

 With the exception of er and min, numbers follow the noun they modify, as elda atta “two elves” and atani canta “four men”.
 The behavior of atta is a bit unusual; the noun it modifies is left in the singular, whereas for larger numbers the noun is put into the plural.
-The same is true of yúyo “both” except that as a proper adjective it precedes the noun: mahtane yúyo má véla “*wield both hands alike” (VT49/6).
+The same is true of yúyo “both” except that as a proper adjective it precedes the noun: mahtane yúyo má véla “*wielded both hands alike” (VT49/6).
 With atta (and yúyo) the verb is put into the dual, whereas with larger number it is put into the plural: elda atta tulit ar atani canta autar “two elves come and four men leave”.

 The number atta follows the “last declinable word” rule and receives the noun case ending for the phrase, if any, but larger numbers are an exception to this rule and the noun is declined instead: nás anna elda attallo “it is a gift from two elves” vs. nás anna atanellor canta “it is a gift from four men”.